subhailams/Multimodal_LPFormer/README.md

 # LPFormer and lpFormer Multimodal Implementation

-This repository contains the implementation of two variants: **LPFormer** and **lpFormer**, designed to handle multimodal data.
+This repository contains the implementation of two variants: **LPFormer** and **Modified LPFormer with Multimodal Attention**, designed to handle multimodal data.
 The codebase includes modules for generating graphs, extracting CLIP embeddings, and implementing link transformers with multimodal modifications.

 ## File Descriptions

 ### 1. `train_model.py`
-This script contains the main training loop for the LPFormer and lpFormer models.
+This script contains the main training loop for the LPFormer model.
 It handles data loading, model initialization, and training pipeline setup.

 Key Features:
-- Supports both LPFormer and lpFormer architectures.
+- Supports  LPFormer architectures.
 - Implements multimodal data handling for text and vision.
 - Includes hyperparameter tuning for optimal performance.